Artist

 How much does Boards of Canada make in a year?

-Boards of Canada is modeled at $440K-$1.7M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Boards of Canada is estimated at $440K-$1.7M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Boards of Canada still make money?